code-distortion/php-docker-dev/README.md

 # PHP Docker Dev

-This repo contains the *docker-compose* configuration to set up various Docker containers for PHP development.
+This repo contains the *docker compose* configuration to set up various Docker containers for PHP development.

 ## Warning

 This package was developed for my own **personal use**.
 It might not suit your needs or be documented properly, and may change at any time.

 ### Mac Users - Warning